 Next After Change Hostname in Ubuntu

-After change host name you have done everything is not right.
-Here is one more step you have done to get identify in network.
+After change hostname you have done everything is not right.
+Here is one more step you have done to get identified in the network.

 Make the entry of new hostname in file /etc/hosts.
 You can use any Text editor to make this change.